McShelby/hugo-theme-relearn/exampleSite/content/introduction/quickstart/_index.en.md

 You can continue [configuring your site](configuration) to your needs.

-Or just start [writing content](content) and learn what's possible.
+Or just start [authoring content](authoring) and discover what's possible.